5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 My EFI does not contain all this unnecessary junk.
 It also doesn't require `FakePCIID.kext` to get the Intel® I225-V 2.5 Gigabit Ethernet Controller working.
 I think this is the most sophisticated Z490 Vision G EFI folder on Github yet!
 And just for fun, I added Clover, too.

-Sucessfully tested with Catalina and Big Sur and Monterey (work in progrss).
+Sucessfully tested with Catalina and Big Sur and Monterey (work in progress).

 **NOTE**: For best results, read and follow the install instruction carefully and thoroughly.